swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 ~~~
 </div>

-`hg status` now tells us that the file has been changed:
+`hg status` now tells us that the file has been changed,
 but those changes haven't been committed:

 <div class="in" markdown="1">